Explosion near Colombia airport kills two policemen

 Though the explosions took place near the airport’s runway, the passenger terminal was not affected.
 But flights were suspended and passengers were evacuated from the building.

+Authorities offered a reward of roughly $25,000 for information about the attack.

 Cucuta is the capital of North Santander state, a border region that has recently seen a surge in fighting between guerrilla groups and drug trafficking gangs that are vying for control of coca crops and trafficking routes.

 In June, a car bomb was set off at a military base in the outskirts of the city, where U.S. military advisers were working.
 Then in August a bomb was set off outside a police station, injuring 14 people.
 President Ivan Duque’s helicopter was also shot at during a recent visit to the city.
 The president emerged unharmed from the attack.

 Armed organizations operating in North Santander include the National Liberation Army guerrilla group, and dissident groups formed by former members of the Revolutionary Armed Forces of Colombia who refused to sign a 2016 peace deal with Colombia’s government.